What is breast cancer?

 History of benign breast disease

-Many women have non-cancerous (benign) breast conditions, which may appear as irregular lumps or cysts (fluid-filled sacs) in the breast.
+Many people who were assigned female at birth have non-cancerous (benign) breast conditions, which may appear as irregular lumps or cysts (fluid-filled sacs) in the breast.
 If your doctor has said you have benign breast disease it means it is not cancer.
-However some types of benign breast disease may increase your risk of developing breast cancer.
+However, some types of benign breast disease may increase your risk of developing breast cancer.

 -